qdrant/landing_page/qdrant-landing/content/documentation/concepts/hybrid-queries.md

 collection `another_collection`.

 <aside role="status">
- The fetched vector(s) must match the characteristics of the `using` vector, otherwise an error will be returned.
+ The fetched vector(s) must match the characteristics of the <code>using</code> vector, otherwise an error will be returned.
 </aside>

-## Re-ranking with stored values
+## Re-ranking with payload values

 Query API allows to retrieve points not only by vector similarity, but also by the content of the payload.